 Moroccan Carrot Blitz

-This carrot blitz is one of my favourites – great in a lunchbox and delicious alongside hearty veg dishes, such as pepper, potato and spinach stew.
+This carrot blitz is great in a lunchbox and delicious alongside hearty veg dishes, such as pepper, potato and spinach stew.

 3 medium carrots (about 300g in total)